BonJoviWanKenobi/mobilehour/README.md

 ##  Prerequisites:
-•	Node.js and npm: Our backend's favourite runtime (npm should be included in your Node.js install).
+* Node.js and npm: Our backend's favourite runtime (npm should be included in your Node.js install).
-•	MySQL: The place where we keep all our secrets . . .
+*	MySQL: The place where we keep all our secrets . . .
 I mean, data.
-•	MySQL Workbench (Because who doesn't like visual tools?)
+*	MySQL Workbench (Because who doesn't like visual tools?)
-•	A cup of coffee – it can’t hurt.
+*	A cup of coffee – it can’t hurt.

 ##	Setup the Database:
-a)	Open MySQL Workbench.
+1. Open MySQL Workbench.
 Create a new connection using the following credentials:
-•	Username: root
+*	Username: root
-•	Password: root
+*	Password: root
-b)	Once connected, import the database dump:
+2. Once connected, import the database dump:
-•	Go to Server > Data Import.
+*	Go to Server > Data Import.
-•	Choose Import from Self-Contained File and select the "themobilehourdatabase.sql" file.
+*	Choose Import from Self-Contained File and select the "themobilehourdatabase.sql" file.
-•	Click Start Import.
+*	Click Start Import.

 ##	Clone The Repository (in your terminal):
   git clone https://github.com/BonJoviWanKenobi/mobilehour.git